csymonds/scribe/README.md

 It will copy the file into smaller chunks to ensure they do not exceed Whisper's filesize limit.
 You have the option of whether you want to keep the chunks or not.
+It will then save the concatenated transcription to a .txt file

+**Security Note:** This app now uses environment variables for API key storage instead of text files, which is much safer for protecting your credentials.

+**API Update:** Updated to use the modern OpenAI Python library (v1.0+) with the new client-based approach for Whisper API calls.

-It will then save the concatenated transcription to a .txt file ** As of 07/16 I have not built any robust error handling into as of yet, so use at your own risk **
+** As of 07/16 I have not built any robust error handling into as of yet, so use at your own risk **

 ## Setup and Running Scribe